Blessed Are the Sick: Composition and musical style

-Background
+Release

+The album was released on May 22nd, 1991.
 The cover painting is "Les Trésors de Satan" by Jean Delville.
 The album was reissued in 2009 as a digipak in DualDisc format.
 The CD side contains the original audio release and the DVD side contains a one-hour documentary.

 Reception and legacy

+The album has received acclaim since its release, and like its predecessor and successor, Altars of Madness and Covenant respectively, is regarded as a death metal landmark.
 Bradley Torreano of AllMusic commended the band for not "[wasting] time noodling on forgettable riffs and needless tempo changes the way so many of their contemporaries did," and said they joined "the upper class of death metal bands" with the album.

+Writing for About.com, Chad Bowar would write, "Their 1989 debut Altars of Madness was a seminal release, but 1991's Blessed Are the Sick took them to an even higher level," adding, "Guitarist Trey Azagthoth's wizardry is well-established, and on full display here, but second guitarist Richard Brunelle also deserves credit for the outstanding axework found on the album."